 I expected to learn some things, and have an adventure, but I didn’t fully expect what the experience turned into.
 I myself, am a “shaman” (or someone who works with the spiritual world in order to receive guidance, etc).
 Not everyone believes in this kind of thing, and I didn’t until only two years ago when I received the call.
 But I am now given guidance every day.

 The Mayan communities living around Lake Atitlan, Guatemala live a life surrounded by Shamanism.
 When a person becomes ill, these people do not call a doctor – they call the local shaman, and pay a visit to Maximon (their deity).

-I was guided to go on this journey, alone, with strangers.
-I knew the owner from having a couple of calls and talks with, and from a mutual friend, but that was it.
-By nature, I can be very shy – I don’t put myself out there often and I still have some social anxiety at times.
-Somehow, leading up to this trip, I had absolutely no fear – it was shocking.
+I went on this journey, alone, butwith strangers.
+I knew the owner from having a couple of calls, and from a mutual friend, but that was it.
+By nature, I can be very shy.
+I don’t put myself out there often and I still have some social anxiety at times.
+Somehow, leading up to this trip, I had absolutely no fear.
+It was shocking.
 The only worry that I truly felt was leaving my child for that amount of time, for the first time since his birth.

 In the months before the trip, I tuned into my inner guidance and was told many great things about the healing that this adventure would bring both myself and others.
 I was told that I would learn, and grow, but also that I would help the others going on the trip at the same time.
-I didn’t fully understand at the time, but I knew that going to Guatemala would be life changing.
+I didn’t fully understand it, but I knew that going on this healing journey in Guatemala would be life changing.

 And it was.

 I met nineteen incredible people – all with different gifts that most would not believe.
-I was shown a whole new way of living, by locals who had close to nothing.
+I witnessed an entirely new way of living, by locals who had close to nothing.
 And I was accepted, for exactly the person that I am.
-I was healed, transformed in a way, and I came home able to navigate my own new way of being, and the symptoms that this can sometimes bring about.
+I healed, transformed in a way, and came home able to navigate my own new way of being.
+This also affected the symptoms I had that the past can cause.